chipbaber/pdfparse/README.md

 ## Node.js Local Setup
 The section below is Node.js 101, but useful for this example as notes on steps to get your code bundled and loaded into Autonomous Database.

 - Install Node.js locally with Visual Studio.
+The version of node leveraged in this example was v22.14.0.
 [How to Install Node.js](https://nodejs.org/en/download)

 - Create a new folder.
     ```